Frontiers Course Offerings

 Are you interested in mastering how to harness the power of ChatGPT API and Python programming to build conversational AI applications?
 In this course, you will discover how to integrate ChatGPT's language model with Python's versatility to create intelligent and engaging chatbots, content generators, and more.
 From signing up for a ChatGPT API key to parsing responses and integrating generated text, you will gain hands-on experience in developing conversational AI applications.
 Take your AI development skills to the next level and unlock the potential of conversational AI applications with this comprehensive course.

-*Basic-level Python programming is required, including functional, object-oriented, and event-driven programming paradigm.
+** Basic-level Python programming is highly recommended, including functional, object-oriented, and event-driven programming paradigm.
 Immediate- or Advanced-level Python programming is highly preferred, if applicable.
+Students should have set up the "Python" development environment already in their own "Windows-based" laptops.

 Ever wondered how artificial intelligence (AI) is transforming the business landscape?
 In this short course, we will dive into the exciting world of AI, explore the dynamic relationship between AI and big data, review how businesses generate vast amounts of data, and learn how AI can be strategically applied in the corporate realm.
 We will also gain hands-on experience as we dive into machine learning and introduce you to AutoML tools.
 Get ready for an exhilarating exploration of AI and its dynamic impact on the business world!